 Salus Saunas is the only sauna company that will tell you saunas will not make you skinny.

-You can sweat off a few pounds in a sauna.
-Depending on time and duration, the average person loses around one pint of fluid (which weighs about a pound) in a sauna session.
-That’s according to Harvard Medical School.
+You can easily sweat off a few pounds in a sauna!
+According to Harvard Medical School, depending on time and duration, the average person loses around one pint of fluid in a sauna session.

-But don’t lose heart, the sauna can help you lose weight because of other effects it has on your body and your mind!
+Don’t lose heart, though, the sauna can help you lose weight with other effects it has on your body and mind!

 Stress Control & Cortisol